BlueBrain/sonata-extension/source/sonata_tech.rst

   /electrodes/contacts/{electrodename}  type                    utf8       1               Optional      Either EEG or LFP
   /electrodes/{population_name}         {node_id}               float64    N_seg x N_elec  Mandatory     Scaling factor for each segment in the corresponding neuron, in mV/nA
   /{population_name}                    node_ids                uint64     N_nodes         Mandatory     List of node ids
-  /{population_name}/offsets            {node_id}               uint64     N_sec           Mandatory     For each section, number of entries in /electrodes/{population_name}/{node_id} between start of previous section and start of current section.
-Equivalent to number of segments in previous section
   /{population_name}/sec_ids            {node_id}               unit64     N_seg           Mandatory     For each segment, index of the section to which it belongs
   ===================================== ======================= ========== =============== ============= ==========================================